 Our anticipated premium expenses are subject to the risk of increased cost-of-insurance charges (i.e., "COI" or premium charges) for the life insurance policies we own.
-We have received notices of COI increases on one policy in the first three months of 2021 compared to none in the first three months of 2020.
+We have received notices of COI increases on one policy in the first six months of 2021 compared to three in the first six months of 2020.